 The process of creating and finishing Nocturne taught Aakash that it’s okay to take as much time as you need to make sure a project is what you want it to be.
 When the pandemic hit and cancelled all concerts, he had to slow down and take time to cultivate a positive emotional space to work from.
 It was a humbling experience and an important lesson learned.

 Aakash is currently working on a solo violin piece, a solo piece for harp, and a quintet for cello, viola, violin baritone voice and countertenor – his first compositions for string instruments.
 We’re looking forward to tuning in!

 Echo’s Answer, this past December.
 As she puts it, her sculptures, some of which depict clouds, “speak to the desire to physically connect with the fleeting, phenomenal world.”
 Kate studied at The Marchutz School in Aix-en-Provence, France, before earning her MFA in Fine Arts and MS in Art History from the Pratt Institute.
 As well as teaching at BWS, Kate leads ceramic hand-building classes for adults.has supported BWS this year as a substitute and is currently the handwork assistant.
 An artist concentrating in ceramic sculpture and design, she premiered her solo exhibition with ChaShaMa,

-A collection of her ceramic lighting is currently part of an exhibition of emerging designers, “Radiator“, on view May 11 – 17 with NYC Design Week.
+A collection of her ceramic lighting was recently part of an exhibition of emerging designers, “Radiator”, on view May 11 – 17, 2022 with NYC Design Week.

 Thank you to the individuals showcased in this article for their input and willingness to be interviewed and have their talents displayed to the wider BWS community.
 We look forward to exhibiting more community members’ gifts in the near future.